suaefar/zero-delay-audio-codec/README.md

 ![Image](images/bitmap.png)
 # A free zero-delay audio codec (zdac)
-Compress and encode audio data with no reference to future samples, using:
+Compress and encode audio data of arbitrary sample rates with no reference to future samples, using:
 1) (linear) predictive coding,
 2) adaptive quantization of the residue steered by a masking model,
-3) and entropy coding (Huffman)
+3) and entropy coding

 Author: [Marc René Schädler](mailto:suaefar@googlemail.com)

 ## Goal
 Design an audio codec without perceptual artifacts which does not require buffering future samples.
-The user decides which block size is suitable for an application.
+The user decides which block size (any size) and sample rate (any rate) is suitable for an application.
 The scope is somewhere between opus and raw PCM, so are the expected bit rates.

 ## Status
 Currently in conception phase:
 - Working implementation in GNU/Octave (done)
-- Tuning default parameters (still progress)
+- Tuning default parameters (settling)
-- Adding documentation (good progress)
+- Adding documentation (done for now, may add on demand)
 - Implementation in C (not started, planned this winter)

 ## Short description
 Each channel is processed independently, no joint coding is performed.
-The input is assumed to be sampled at 32 kHz with arbitrary precision.
+The input is assumed to be sampled with arbitrary precision.
-The 32 kHz are not set it stone, but the sample rate is particularly costly factor in this approach.
+Arbitrary sample rates are supported.
-Unless I see strong evidence that frequencies beyond 16 kHz, that is, beyond the last auditory channel, are needed, I think it will be fine.
+A very good compromise between bit rate and quality seems to be at 32 kHz.

 The stream starts with an enty-point.
 This means, the sample value is encoded with 20 bit precision and prefixed with three bits (000) to signal the entry point, and all variables are reset to default values.